abraralidev/Ebuy/README.md

 # Contributing to Ebuy

-We welcome contributions from the community and are grateful for your efforts to improve [Project Name].
+We welcome contributions from the community and are grateful for your efforts to improve Ebuy.
 Whether it's fixing a bug, adding a feature, or improving documentation, we appreciate your help.

 ## How to Contribute